airbnb/Showkase/README.md

     create a different annotation for each UI element(`@ShowkaseComposable` for composables, `@ShowkaseColor` for colors & @ShowkaseTypography` for text styles)?
   </summary>
+  This was done mostly for future proofing.
+Even though these annotations have the same properties right now, it's possible that they will diverge as we add more features.
+Once more people start using this library, we will get a more clear idea about whether that needs to happen or not.
+If we find that it didn't evolve the way we expected, we will consider consildating these annotations.
 </details>

 ## Coming Soon!